TopshamExchange/dotTopsham/README.md

 ... then restart your browser, and visit: http://topsham/

-Linux / Android / MacOS :
+Linux / Android / MacOS:
 \etc\hosts

 The command below (*nix only) will add the dotTopsham TLD to the bottom of your hosts file: